wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.10.27 =
+Enhanced the Automatic Fix to handle bad directory permissions, added more detailed error messages, and fixed calculation for Time Remaining.

 = 1.2.10.16 =
 Re-calibrated the Progress Bar, improved error handling, and fixed a few minor bugs.